relativitydev/relativity-trace-documentation/docs/trace_connectors_user_guide.md

 4. Globanet pushes the data to Relativity Fileshare's `{FILESHARE_WORKSPACE_ROOT}\DataTransfer\Import\Globanet_Data\{DATA_SOURCE_ARTIFACT_ID}\Drop` folder
 5. Globanet pushes any logs to Relativity Fileshare's `{FILESHARE_WORKSPACE_ROOT}\DataTransfer\Import\Globanet_Data\{DATA_SOURCE_ARTIFACT_ID}\Logs` folder

-## Setting up Data Sources
+## Setting up Globanet Data Sources

+1. You must first create an Integration Point Profile.
+The Integration Point Profile is used to map fields in the Globanet Data Source load file to the workspace fields in Relativity Trace.
+Refer to this document [Setting up an Integration Point Profile for Trace Data Sources](fff).

-1. Create a new Data Source in Relativity Trace.
+Create a new Data Source in Relativity Trace.
 Go to the Data Source tab, then click on "New Data Source" in upper left hand corner.
 Please see [Data Source documentation](https://relativitydev.github.io/relativity-trace-documentation/user_documentation#data-sources) for more information about each Data Source field.

+**NOTE: If you do not see the Data Source Type that you need to associate with this Data Source, please contact trace@relativity.com.
+A Trace Specialist will need to set up the Data Source Type with you.**

 2. Create Monitored Individuals in Relativity Trace.
 Go to the Monitored Individuals tab, then click on "New Monitored Individual" to create a new record.
 You can also bulk upload Monitored Individuals using a CSV load file and the Relativity Desktop Client.